moot-books/moot-KTU/CSE/S6/DAA_CS302.md

 ### Dijkstra’s Algorithm

+## Topological Sorting
+The Topological ordering is an ordering of a directed graph such that for every directed edge from u to v in the graph, u should appear before v in the topological ordering.

+It is only possible in graphs without cycles, Directed Acyclic Graphs(DAG)

+## Strongly Connected Components
+Connectivity in an undirected graph means each vertex can reach every other vertex via any one path.
+Strong Connectivity is the same as Connectivity but applied to directed graphs.
+In Strong Connectiviy there should be a directed edge from any one vertex to another vertex.

 # Greedy Strategy
 ## Minimal Cost Spanning Tree Computation
 Consider a Graph $G(V, E)$, a Spanning Tree is a Tree that contains all the vertices of G. It has no cycles, no self-loops and no parallel edges and should be minimally connected, for n vertices there should only be n-1 edges